gaultier/pandoc_resume/resume.md

 ## Philippe Gaultier

-> I am a Software Engineer and DevOps focusing on delivering *simple*, high quality software that's easy to understand, deploy, and troubleshoot.
+> I am a Senior Software Engineer focusing on delivering *simple*, high quality software that's easy to understand, deploy, and troubleshoot.

 ----------------    ---------------------------------
 Piesenkofen 8A                     <philigaultier@gmail.com>
 84546 Egglkofen            [https://github.com/gaultier](https://github.com/gaultier)
-Germany                                    +49 152 04806376
+Germany                                    +49 151 72465946
 ----------------    ---------------------------------

 Experience
 ----------

+**Senior Software Engineer** *Giesecke & Devrient, Munich, Germany; 2023-present*

+I work on one of the most promising [Central Bank Digital Currency (CBDC)](https://en.wikipedia.org/wiki/Central_bank_digital_currency) already used by several countries with real users and banks, with *Go*, *Docker* and *Kubernetes*, with the highest levels of availability, correctness, and regulatory constraints.

-**Back-end Software Engineer & DevOps** *PPRO, Munich, Germany; 2017-present*
+**Back-end Software Engineer & DevOps** *PPRO, Munich, Germany; 2017-2023*

 I write and deploy end-to-end Fintech web services that serve millions of customers worldwide with billions of euros in transaction volume, in a variety of tech stacks (*Go*, *C++*, *Kotlin*, *Docker*, *Kubernetes*, *Terraform*), with high availability and regulatory constraints.
 I also help moving multiple services from the data center to the cloud without disruption or customers even noticing.